 Our vision: Creative learning, personal achievement and happiness.
 Enabling everyone to flourish and 'to live life in all its fullness'.
 (John 10:10)

 Our vision is everything you will see within our daily school life: all children flourishing through the many opportunities and challenges they are presented with.

-We educate the whole child: for learning and as a person.
+We educate the whole child to be 'the best me I can be': for learning and as a person.

-Our vision embraces the spiritual, physical, intellectual, emotional, moral and social development of our children and community.
-We offer a vision of human flourishing for all, one that embraces excellence and academic rigour, which is explored through moral and creative learning experiences that support and shape the development and character of the whole child.
-We do this by exploring the Christian values which permeate our vision for education in Shankhill Church of England Primary School:
+Our school community, based on Christ's teaching, seeks to develop, in each child, a vision of human flourishing, built on wonder, kindness, gentleness, excellence and academic rigour, explored through moral and creative learning experiences.
+Our curriculum supports and shapes the development and character of the whole child.
+We do this by exploring British Values, and our Christian Vision, Values and Virtues which permeate our vision for education in Shankhill Church of England Primary School.